loginom/loginom-help-en-omegat/data/processors/integration/extracting-xml.md

 * **Check for strict XSD validation**: when flag placing, XML is validated for strict compliance with the XSD schema.
 Otherwise, the check is performed in the simplified accelerated mode.
 The simplified check procedure is performed faster, however, it does not secure correct data extraction from XML if there are undetected validation errors.

-* **Generate composite field captions**: if this flag has been placed, hierarchy relative to the root element will be displayed in each field caption. Например, составная метка "ROOT|PERSON|ACCES-LEVEL" будет сформирована для поля извлеченной таблицы, содержащего данные атрибута "ACCESS-LEVEL" элемента "PERSON" из корневого элемента "ROOT" документа. При отсутствии флага поле получит название "ACCESS-LEVEL".
+* **Generate composite field captions**: if this flag has been placed, hierarchy relative to the root element will be displayed in each field caption.
+For example, complex "ROOT|PERSON|ACCES-LEVEL" caption will be generated for the extracted table field that contains the data of "ACCESS-LEVEL" attribute of "PERSON" element from the root element of "ROOT" document.
+When there is no such flag, the field will get the following name: "ACCESS-LEVEL".